 Balance folio measurements may be amended if a measurement to a survey mark is being adopted from the survey being carried out.

-"Sketch by way of illustration only" status balance plans are converted from general law deeds based on a verbal description or incomplete survey data therefore these plan boundaries and measurements MUST NOT be amended.
+'Sketch by way of illustration only' status balance plans derive from general law deeds based on a verbal description or inadequate survey data and these plan boundaries and measurements MUST NOT be altered.

-See also "Plans prepared to convert land from general law" below.
+See also "Plans prepared to convert land from general law" section below.

 Plans Prepared to Convert Land from General Law

-In the past, "full" status Plans of Title were prepared in support of general law conversion in cases where the deed description was based on a registered plan of survey which complied with the error of close applicable at the time the survey was undertaken.
+In the past, 'full status' Plans of Title were prepared in support of general law conversion in cases where the deed description was based on a registered plan of survey which complied with the survey regulations including error of close applicable at the time the survey was undertaken.

-As a general rule, measurements shown in a Conversion Plan should not vary from the measurements in the deed description.
+As a general rule, measurements shown on a Conversion Plan will not vary from the measurements in the deed description (sub-section 32(5) of the Act).

-Conversion plans prepared today are in metric measurements only meaning that imperial deed description measurements will be converted at the time of preparing the plan.
-In addition a balance metric area will be derived from any excisions in the deed description or otherwise found at the time the Conversion Plan was prepared.
+Conversion plans prepared today are in metric measurements only, meaning that imperial deed description measurements will be converted at the time of preparing the plan.
+In addition, a balance metric area will be derived from any excisions in the deed description or land otherwise excepted (e.g. land already included in a folio of the Register or other deeds) at the time the Conversion Plan was prepared.

-All excepted lands will be shown as hatching on the plan not included in the Lot area whilst exceptions resulting from cadastral search will also be listed on the top-left of the plan form as "Excepted Lands".
+All excised and excepted lands will be shown as hatching on the plan and not included in the Lot area, whilst only the exceptions (being those not referred to in the deed description) must be listed on the top-left of the plan form as "Excepted Lands".

 Where land was excised from the Conversion Plan the imperial would remain unchanged from the deed description area whilst the metric area would refer to the area remaining after the excisions with the wording "NOT INCLUDING HATCHED PORTIONS" shown below.